 For more information and to see the entire guest bath reveal, click that link.

-Here are a few shadow boxes and cording I found online in case you want to try this project yourself.
+Here are a few shadow boxes I found online in case you want to try this project yourself.
 Let me know if you do!